hipay/hipay-docs/hipay-enterprise-sdk-ios/09-Apple-pay.md

 ### Apple Pay token

 When the user authorizes a payment request, the **PassKit** framework creates a payment token by coordinating with Apple’s server and the Secure Element.
-This token must be to sent to our HiPay servers.
-To obtain Apple Pay token, your Apple Pay controller should be conforms to the **PKPaymentAuthorizationViewControllerDelegate** protocol. so we use the `paymentAuthorizationViewController:didAuthorizePayment:completion` delegate's method to retrieve this token.
-This method more precisely returns an object of type **PKPayment** when the user has validated his payment by Touch ID or Face ID.
+This token has to be sent to our HiPay's servers.
+To obtain Apple Pay's token, your Apple Pay controller should be conform to the **PKPaymentAuthorizationViewControllerDelegate** protocol. so we use the `paymentAuthorizationViewController:didAuthorizePayment:completion` delegate's method to retrieve this token.
+More precisely, this method returns an object of type **PKPayment** when the user validated his payment by Touch ID or Face ID.
 This object of type **PKPayment** contains an attribute of **PKPaymentToken** class named **token**, which contains **paymentData** attribute.

 This response can be serialized in JSON file and sent to the **apple-pay/token** endpoint with the **generateTokenWithApplePayToken: privateKeyPassword:andCompletionHandler** SecureVaultClient method.
 The return object of the method is a **HPFPaymentCardToken** token type.
 Then, We will be able to create a **Order** and complete the payment.
 To decrypt the Apple Pay token and retrieve payment informations, back office uses the private key of the certificate **Apple Pay Payment Processing**.